 Posted January 11, 2014Tweet

 Thinking of starting a bi-weekly mortgage payment plan?
 You may want to think again.
-A bi-weekly plan may sound terrific, but it's a program not without its risks.
+A bi-weekly plan may sound terrific, but it's a program with risks.

 The typical mortgage asks for one payment per month, which equals 12 payments per year.
 With a 30-year fixed rate mortgage, therefore, 360 payments are required to pay the loan in full.